BaerVervergaert/ExplainableRandomForests/README.md

 plt.show()
 ```

-We can now compute the data similarity score.
-This is answering the question: Which points in X_test and X are similar to the last two points of X_test?
+Another way to determine this is by looking at the amount of data provided to the algorithm instead of the number that was actually used.

 ```python
 print(data_train_observations_weighted_test := model_explainer.data_train_observations(X_test, strategy='weighted'))
 print(data_train_observations_weighted_train := model_explainer.data_train_observations(X, strategy='weighted'))